What is a sworn translation?

 In reality, “official translations” and “sworn translations” are really all “certified translations”.

-When is it necessary for the translator's signature to be legalised?
+When is it necessary for the translator's signature to be legalised (or "notarised")?

 If the translation is to be used in France